 If you are investing in warehouse space, don’t mindlessly place your liquidation pallets anywhere.
 You should carefully think through your floor plan to make your operation as efficient as possible.
 Warehouse layout goes hand in hand with inventory management, so pay close attention to the real estate you have to work with and set up your most critical work areas.
 Create space for the following:

-• Office area – Where you take care of sourcing, ordering, listing, customer service issues, and administrative tasks.
+• Office area – Dedicated space for sourcing, ordering, listing, customer service issues, and administrative tasks.

 • Receiving – A liftgate is needed if it is a residential delivery, or if you’re at a warehouse, a loading dock or forklift should be accessible.
 You will need plenty of area here to break down, unpack, and organize your liquidation pallets.

-• Storage – Where your inventory will be stocked.
+• Storage – The place where inventory will be stocked.
 Make sure to keep your most used or popular items closer to the front for easier access.

 • Packing – Your packing area should have all the items you need to fulfill orders.
 Packing materials, boxes, tape, bubble wrap/packing peanuts, label printers should all go here.